arazosman/Smart-Home-System/README.md

 ## Installation

-Download and install **Akıllı Ev Sistemi.apk** onto your Android smartphone to try the application.
+Download and install **Smart Home System.apk** onto your Android smartphone to try the application.
 You can use **u1** for user name and **p1** for password.
 Note that the system connected to a temporary Firebase database.
 If you want to use the app with full functionality, generate your own Firebase database and connect it to the Android project: https://firebase.google.com/docs/android/setup (You can figure out what should be database variables from the code.)

 ## Connection to a Real Hardware